muccg/rdrf/docs/workflow.rst

 Assuming all CDEs have already been created

 1. Admin logs in and navigates to "Registries" from "Settings"
-2. Admin clicks on green "Add" button.
+2. Admin clicks on green "Add" button
 3. Admin fills in Name, code and description of registry (code must be unique and not contain spaces)
 4. Admin pastes a html splash screen into the Splash screen field (this will be linked to on the main page)
 5. Admin navigates to "Registry Forms" from "Settings" and for each desired form in the registry, clicks the green "Add" button.